 Any other way

 Are you searching for scholarly information in another way?
 For example in Google, or other search engine, or via a direct link and you have no access to a publication?
-You can often solve this by installing the Library Access browser extension.
+You can often solve this by installing the Lean Library extension.
 This is a one-time installation.

 Set up Library links in your Google Scholar settings to check if EUR Library has access to e-journals, e-books or online articles found with Google Scholar.